IRADU5892/Catalin_Radu_ST3-/Manual_Testing_Project_Dedeman_Auto_Module.md

 The test process was performed based on the standard test process as described below.

 1.1 __Test planning__ <p>
-The Test Plan is designed to describe all details of testing for all the modules from the JPetStore Demo application.
+The Test Plan is designed to describe all testing details for "Auto" module from Dedeman e-commerce application.

 The plan identifies the items to be tested, the features to be tested, the types of testing to be performed, the personnel responsible for testing, the resources and schedule required to complete testing, and the risks associated with the plan.
 The test plan that was created for this project can be found here (inserati link catre documentul cu planul de testare)